hamidatb/Auriel/README.md

 ## 🚀 Features

 ### 🌅 Phase 1 - Minimum Viable Product (MVP)
-Core functionality to help you get started with Auriel:

 - **🗓 Class Management**: Integrates with Google Calendar to track your classes.
 - **🔔 Task Reminders**: Sends reminders after each class to add related tasks.